clnhlzmn/blog/_drafts/2020-07-19-unit-testing-embedded-c.md

 }
 ```

-Our `relay_control` function takes `int value`, compares it to `THRESHOLD`, and sets bit zero of `PORTA` high or low accordingly (assuming `PA0` is somehow controlling the relay).
+The `relay_control` function takes `int value`, compares it to `THRESHOLD`, and sets bit zero of `PORTA` high or low accordingly (assuming `PA0` is somehow controlling the relay).
 Of course this is a trivially simple function but imagine some other complicated logic in it's place.
-Now one way to test this function is to compile this using gcc on our windows development machine and somehow include a mock `avr/io.h` that defines `PORTA` in such a way that our test code can determine if the relay is on or off according to the `value` passed to `relay_control`.
-A simpler way (in my opinion) and the way that I have been writing code lately is to abstract away the direct io port access to another place so that our `relay_control` module doesn't depend on `avr/io.h`.
-That way we can test it on our development machine or wherever we want.
-Our new `relay_control.c` could look something like this:
+One way to test this function is to compile this using gcc on your development machine and somehow include a mock `avr/io.h` that defines `PORTA` in such a way that the test code can determine if the relay is on or off according to the `value` argument passed to `relay_control`.
+A simpler way (in my opinion) and the way that I have been writing code lately is to decouple the direct io port access from `relay_control` so that the `relay_control` module doesn't depend on `avr/io.h`.
+That way you can test it on your development machine or wherever you want.
+The new `relay_control.c` could look something like this:

 ```
 #define THRESHOLD (100)